sarangamsaiindu123/MicrosoftInternshipProject_Indu/README.md

 As a response action I have created a playbook called "Disable_CompromisedTerminatedUsers", which will immediately take action and disable the terminated/compromised user account in Azure Active Directory.

 I have also tried to use Power BI service to generate reports of the user sign-ins and the azure activity.

+The entire use case scenario is implemented,executed and recorded as a video.
+The video file "MicrosoftInternshipProject_Indu.mp4" has also been uploaded in the git repository linked to this project.